Rays win 11th in a row, score 7 in 11th to beat Toronto 14-8 - WTMJ

 Guerrero has 11 of his 15 homers at TD Ballpark.
 His first shot to center went 461 feet.

 Yarbrough allowed three runs and third hits in six innings and has a 23-start winless streak.
-The lefty, who normally falls an opener, is 25-5 as a reliever.
+It’s the longest stretch for a traditional starter since Atlana’s Shelby Miller (24) from May 23–Sep 27, 2015.
+The lefty, who normally follows an opener, is 25-5 as a reliever.

 DUNEDIN DOINGS